- About Us

 4. Use your "local networks" -- friends, family, community organizations, services, and businesses -- to get more insight about what you like and don't like when it comes to your academic preferences.
 Getting lots of voices in the conversation via informational interviews and job shadows can help you get perspective on the best academic option and career pathway for you.

-5. Connect with the Ecampus advisors for the various majors and get their insight on the nuances and opportunties associated with their particular majors.
+5. Connect with the Ecampus advisors for the various majors and get their insight on the nuances and opportunities associated with their particular majors.

 1. Complete the Ecampus Online Orientation.

-A direct link to the MyOSU portal ... use your ONID login to get to this one-stop shop where you will find a "Student" page with links to MyDegrees, the Registration system, and Blackboard among other resources.
+A direct link to Beaver Hub... use your ONID login to get to this one-stop shop where you will find a "Student" page with links to MyDegrees, the Registration system, and Canvas among other resources.

 Ecampus course demo.. see an example of how Ecampus courses are delivered online.